digao-dalpiaz/Dam/README.md

 `Dam: TDam` = Defines Dam container of this message.

 `FixedWidth: Integer` = Defines a fixed width of text part in message window, in pixels.
-If this value is zero (default), then the window width will be automatically calculated according to the message text. *There is a minimum and maximum fixed limits to the message form (minimum = 300px / maximum = 75% of screen width)*.
+If this value is zero (default), then the window width will be automatically calculated according to the message text. *There is a minimum and maximum fixed limits to the message form (minimum = 300px / maximum = 75% of screen width - when Android or iOS, maximum = 95% of screen width)*.

 `HelpContext: THelpContext` = Defines help context.
 If this property is defined, when the message dialog will display a help button and will open application help on context target.
 It's also possible to use F1 key.